binarycamper/ft_transcendence/README.md

 # Unassigned:

 ```
+(frontend)
+-handle errors correctly when receiving response..., backend response error gets sended but frontend dont care, see inspect network

 (frontend 'change Nickname' button)
 - edit unique nickname

 (frontend 'upload Image' button)
-- image-upload extension check, only images allowed and Mb size limit and format. provides immediate feedback to the user and reduced Server Load
+- optinal: image-upload extension check, only images allowed and Mb size limit and format. provides immediate feedback to the user and reduced Server Load
-- Use CAPTCHA !! will prevent DoS attacks
+- optinal: Use CAPTCHA, will prevent DoS attacks.
+But is also limited already in backend

 - matchmaking system
 ```